ExplorViz-Archive/explorviz-frontend-extension-archconfcheck/README.md

 ### Running tests

-* `ember test` – Runs the test suite on the current Ember version
+* `ember test` â€“ Runs the test suite on the current Ember version
-* `ember test --server` – Runs the test suite in "watch mode"
+* `ember test --server` â€“ Runs the test suite in "watch mode"
-* `ember try:each` – Runs the test suite against multiple Ember versions
+* `ember try:each` â€“ Runs the test suite against multiple Ember versions

 ### Running the dummy application